ChrisNZL/snap-chromium/README.md

 ---

 ### Changelog

+v0.5.1 - 18 May 2014
+* If you have Unlimited Data, your usage bar now fills with green to match how far through the current billing period you are.
+* Updated jQuery to v2.1.1.
+* Big thank you to Ed Linklater!

 v0.4.0 - 5 July 2013
 * Free YouTube data usage is now shown if you have it.